Cambridge Net Zero Action Plan

 Reduce, Replace, Renewables

-Cambridge's Net Zero Action Plan uses these three strategies to drive emissions down.
+Cambridge's Net Zero Action Plan uses these three strategies to reduce emissions.
 Action Areas 1 and 2 focus on Reducing and Replacing, while Action Area 3 focuses on Renewables.
-Action Area 4 supports all actions by securing funding and capacity for implementation.
+Action Area 4 is crosscutting and supports all actions by securing funding and capacity for implementation.

 NZAP Action Table